Alumni Questionnaire ← Back to Index

 For two years afterward, I continued to be the conservative Evangelical Protestant that the school indoctrinated me to be.
 Now, one Jesuit school and several Catholic religious studies classes later, I am actually finding my own identity.

-I am not angry at NHYM, nor am I angry at my parents.
+I do not hate New Horizons or its staff, and I am not angry at my parents for sending me there.
 Rather, I resent how ill-prepared for life The Program made me.
 I learned to effectively curtail any real emotions, to just smile and keep going.
-When I left, I had severe self esteem issues and gained 40 pounds in six months.
+I gained no real life skills at New Horizons, learning instead to plod along and ignore the absolute mess in which I put myself.